operasoftware/devopera/articles/_posts/2012-06-20-http-lets-get-it-on.md

 ---
-title: 'HTTP: Let’s GET it on!'
+title: 'HTTP: Let’s GET It On!'
 authors:
 - karl-dubost
 intro: 'The second part of a series of HTTP tutorials written by Karl Dubost.
 This article explores how HTTP is used to communicate between clients and servers.'